 Granting Freedom from Tolerations

-Earlier this week I published an issue of Get What You Want ezine asking deliberate creators to acknowledge the energy-drainers that keep them from alignment with their dream come true.
+This week I published a newsletter asking deliberate creators to acknowledge the energy-drainers that keep them from alignment with their dream come true.

 I wrote that many of us don’t “see” the things that serve as manifesting obstacles, like jobs we hate, relationships that aren’t working, or responsibilities we don’t enjoy.
 The reason we don’t recognize them as problematic is because we often think these things are unchangeable or we’ve just grown to take them for granted.